AY2526S1-CS2103T-F09-2/tp/docs/DeveloperGuide.md

    Expected: No lesson is cancelled.
 Error details shown in the status message.
    4. Other incorrect edit commands to try: `cancelLesson`, `cancelLesson x`, `...` (where x is larger than the list size)<br>
    Expected: Similar to previous.

 ### Testing auto-update of lesson dates
 1. Testing if lesson dates of all students in the list will be auto-updated as time passes
    1. Prerequisites: List all persons using the `list` command.
 Multiple students in the list.
 Ensure at least one student in the list has a lesson to be tested.
 If no student has a lesson, use `addLesson 1 d/2025-12-15` and `addLesson 2 d/2025-12-01 every/7`.
    2. Go to your laptop / computer's settings, search for date&ime settings. **Close `set date and time automatically`** and **close `set time zone automatically using your location`**
    3. You will now be able to adjust your system date and time manually.
 Set the date to be `2025-12-16`.
 Exit the application and re-launch it.
    Expected: The person at index 1 will now have no lessons.
 The person at index 2 will have a lesson on `2025-12-22`.

+## Appendix 2: Planned enhancements

+### 1. Support for Negative Payment Status (Overpayment Tracking)

+**Description:**
+The payment status system will be extended to allow negative values, enabling tutors to record situations where a student has prepaid for lessons.
+For example, if a student prepays for 5 lessons before attending any, the payment status will be `-5`.

+**Rationale:**
+Although the initial design assumes pay-as-you-go (a common practice), some private tutors — especially those managing higher lesson volume or group classes — collect payment in advance.
+By supporting negative balances, tutors can also record prepaid lesson credits

+**Implementation Notes:**

+* Validation logic for payment status will be updated to allow negative values
+* Future UI/CLI updates may include indicators for prepaid credits
+* Payment-related features (e.g., export / summary) will support both outstanding and prepaid balances

+### 2. Precise Lesson Scheduling: Time-Based Support

+**Description:**
+Lesson scheduling will be enhanced to support both date and exact time, including hours and minutes (e.g., `2025-01-12 17:30`).

+**Rationale:**
+Tutors often manage several lessons per day at different time slots.
+The ability to specify time improves lesson scheduling accuracy and reminder and preparation logic.

+**Implementation Notes:**

+* Internal date handling will be migrated from `LocalDate` to `LocalDateTime` (or equivalent time object).
+Lesson sorting & UI display logic will be updated to prioritize time when available

+* Potential integration with automated reminders or calendar exports in future releases

+### 3. Extended Person Model for Parents / Guardians

+**Description:**
+The system will introduce additional person types, starting with a dedicated Parent/Guardian entity, implemented as a subclass of Person.

+**Rationale:**
+Private tutors frequently interact not only with students, but also with parents or guardians regarding payment coordination and scheduling adjustments.Differentiating persons ensures accurate association between student-parent pairs and better record organisation.
+Future support for multiple guardians per student (e.g., mother + father contacts)

+**Implementation Notes:**

+* A `Parent` class will inherit from `Person`
+* A `Student` may reference one or more `Parent` object
+* This architecture supports richer contact management, laying groundwork for optional features such as messaging integration or multi-contact notification systems.